Is Freshpet Inc. (FRPT) a Keeper?

-Freshpet Inc. (NASDAQ:FRPT) went down by -9.76% from its latest closing price compared to the recent 1-year high of $186.98.
-The company’s stock price has collected -8.18% of loss in the last five trading sessions.
-Press Release reported 3 hours ago that Freshpet, Inc. Provides Business Update
+Freshpet Inc. (NASDAQ:FRPT) went down by -6.34% from its latest closing price compared to the recent 1-year high of $186.98.
+The company’s stock price has collected -7.16% of loss in the last five trading sessions.
+MarketWatch.com reported on 12/20/21 that Is Fido finicky?
+Pet food gets hit by supply-chain disruptions

 Is It Worth Investing in Freshpet Inc. (NASDAQ :FRPT) Right Now?